Agriculture

 • Mission Organic Value Chain Development for North-Eastern Region (MOVCDNER): Financial assistance of INR 32, 500 per hectare is given for 3 years for bio-fertilizer.

-• PM Programme for Restoration, Awareness, Nourishment and Amelioration of Mother Earth (PM-PRANAM): 50% of the fertilizer subsidy on NPK saved by a State/UT in a particular financial year will be passed on to that State/UT as Grant.
+• PM Programme for Restoration, Awareness, Nourishment and Amelioration of Mother Earth (PM-PRANAM): 50% of the fertilizer subsidy on NPK saved by a State/UT in a particular financial year will be passed on to that State/UT as a grant.

-• Mission Life Programme: It encourages organic farming and natural farming using organic and biofertilizer to reduce emission of Green House Gas (GHG) through reduction of chemical fertilizers and pesticides.
+• Mission Life Programme: It encourages organic farming and natural farming using organic and biofertilizer to reduce emission of Greenhouse Gas (GHG) through the reduction of chemical fertilizers and pesticides.

-• National Mission on Oilseeds and Oil Palm (NMOOP): Financial assistance is provided at 50% subsidy to the maximum of INR 300 per hectare for different types of biofertilizers.
+• National Mission on Oilseeds and Oil Palm (NMOOP): Financial assistance is provided at a 50% subsidy, up to INR 300 per hectare, for various types of biofertilizers.

-• National Food Security Mission (NFSM): A 50% subsidy in the cost up to a maximum of INR 300 per hectare is provided for promotion of Bio-Fertilizer (Rhizobium/ PSB).
+• National Food Security Mission (NFSM): A 50% subsidy on the cost, up to a maximum of INR 300 per hectare, is provided for the promotion of Bio-Fertilizer (Rhizobium/PSB).

 1. What is biofertilizer?

-Biofertilizers are preparations of living cells of beneficial soil microorganisms like bacteria and fungi that help increase the nutrient uptake of plants.
+Biofertilizers are preparations of living cells of beneficial soil microorganisms, such as bacteria and fungi, that help increase plant nutrient uptake.

-Biofertilizers, when given through seed or soil, interact with the rhizosphere to increase the nutrient uptake of the plants and thus enrich the soil fertility.
+Biofertilizers, when applied through seed or soil, interact with the rhizosphere to increase plant nutrient uptake and thus enrich soil fertility.

 Biofertilizers improve soil fertility and protect plants from diseases in an eco-friendly manner.
 Besides, they are also cost-effective compared to chemical fertilizers.

-The advantages of biofertilizers range from being cost-effective and eco-friendly to being an important source of nutrient for plants.
+The advantages of biofertilizers range from cost-effectiveness and eco-friendliness to serving as an important source of nutrients for plants.

-Biofertilizers are classified on the basis of microorganisms and functions.
-Based on functions, they are classified as Nitrogen fixers, Phosphorus solubilizers, and Phosphorus mobilizers.
+Biofertilizers are classified based on the microorganisms and their functions.
+Based on their functions, they are classified into Nitrogen fixers, Phosphorus solubilizers, and Phosphorus mobilizers.

 Abhijeet Warak